 - breast or nipple pain

-- nipple retraction
+- an inverted nipple

 - a sore on the breast or nipple that will not heal